Are you looking for things to do when it’s raining in Tuscaloosa? You’ve come to the right spot!

 2. Art Galleries

 We have some incredible and diverse art galleries in town that are definitely worth a visit.
-The Kentuck Art Center in Northport is an all-in-one museum, gallery, and event location that is now featuring Good Trouble: Civil Rights Past and Present.
-In the heart of downtown Tuscaloosa lies another local gem: Paul R. Jones Gallery.
-Currently, the exhibition Mario Andres Robinson- A Brush with Time is on display.
-The Dinah Washington Cultural Arts Center is another great place to explore on a rainy day.
-Their gallery hours are 1-3 pm Monday – Friday and this week, they show the Tuscaloosa County Schools Art Exhibit!
+The Kentuck Art Center in Northport is an all-in-one museum, gallery, and event location.
+In the heart of downtown Tuscaloosa lies the Paul R. Jones Gallery, the Dinah Washington Cultural Arts Center, Harrison Galleries, and the Tuscaloosa Art Garage (great for the kiddos) – all great spots to explore on a rainy day.
+If you happen to be in town the first Friday of the month, be sure the check out the First Friday Art Walk, featuring these galleries and more!

 3. Coffee Shops

 What cozier place could there be to hide from a rainy day than a traditional coffee shop?
 The smell of coffee and pastries in the air, people reading the newspaper, studying or chatting steadily alongside a laid-back playlist…. sounds perfect to us!
 Tuscaloosa offers many such magical places.
-For example, the local chain Turbo Coffee, Monarch Espresso Bar downtown, or the new kid on the block Just Love Coffee.
-Choose any of these and you won’t be disappointed!
+There’s so many to select from, you can’t go wrong.
+Just to get you started, check Turbo Coffee, Monarch Espresso Bar, Just Love Coffee, Heritage House Coffee & Tea, or Strange Brew Coffeehouse.

 Local breweries in Tuscaloosa are the perfect place to spend a gray afternoon among friends and one of America’s favorite drinks: Beer.
 Druid City Brewing Company, Black Warrior Brewing Company, and Loosa offer great brews and relaxed space to lean back and enjoy an ice-cold one on this dreary day.
-These local treasures have the coolest merchandise to brighten up your wardrobe today!
+Looking for a glass of wine?
+Check out The Wine Market.
+How about a cocktail?
+Visit Session Cocktails.

-Shindig Family Entertainment Center is another excellent option for rainy days like today.
-This is your one-stop entertainment center with bowling, laser tag, arcade games, mini-golf, and a restaurant with a lounge!
-Forget about your worries and completely immerse yourself in all of the family fun that this awesome place has to offer!
+Shindig Family Entertainment Center, Bowlero, and Crux Climbing are all excellent options for rainy days.
+This venues offer activities such as bowling, laser tag, arcade games, mini-golf, climbing, and a restaurant with a lounge!
+Forget about your worries and completely immerse yourself in all of the fun that these awesome places have to offer!
+Coming late 2023 – PopStroke!
+Soon you’ll be able to eat, drink, and putt next door to The University of Alabama Campus.

 1. The River Walk